 About Virgin Islands National Park

-Earlier this year, hurricanes Irma and Maria wreaked devastation to Virgin Islands National Park, as well as to many other islands in the Caribbean.
+In September of 2017, hurricanes Irma and Maria wreaked devastation to Virgin Islands National Park, as well as to many other islands in the Caribbean.
 Maria’s outer eyewall was at Category 5 intensity and the hurricane unleashed powerful winds and heavy rainfall, tearing off roofs, downing trees and decimating the communications and power grid across the island.
 As of today, all Virgin Island National Park facilities and operations are shut down until further notice.

 Virgin Islands National Park covers approximately 60% of the island of Saint John in the United States Virgin Islands.
 More than 5,500 acres of adjacent ocean, plus nearly all of Hassel Island, just off the Charlotte Amalie, Saint Thomas harbor are part of the park.
 The park is famous for scuba diving and snorkeling and has miles of hiking trails through the tropical rainforest.